 A website for a startup business doesn’t have to be fancy, but it does need to accurately represent your brand.
 Don’t forget that a website is the ‘front door’ of your business and something to be proud of.

 When building your website, follow these guidelines:

-Pay special attention to your homepage – It should clearly explain who you are, what you do and how your products or services can help people solve a problem.
+Pay special attention to your homepage – It should clearly explain who you are, what you do, and how your products or services can help people solve a problem.

-You can mention your achievements, goals, mission statement but what is more important is to explain how you can help your potential customers.
+You can mention your achievements, goals, and mission statement but what is more important is to explain how you can help your potential customers.

 Use a hierarchical structure – having a good site structure is important for both usability and SEO reasons.
 Your website structure should not be more than 3 levels deep and all your important pages should be linked from your homepage.

-Essential pages – besides having pages about your products and services, your business website needs to have a great about us page, a contact page, privacy, and disclaimer page.
+Essential pages – besides having pages about your products and services, your business website needs to have a great about us page, a contact page, privacy, and a disclaimer page.